ntegrals/magic-cli/README.md

 ### 4. Use custom prompt

-Using a custom prompt is also really convenient, as it allows for a super convenient way to use GPT-4 on the command line.
+Using a custom prompt is also really convenient.

 You have two options: